 The course introduces the generic issues that influence and shape architectural design, and aims at developing the skills to address them.
-The studio focuses on such elements as tectonics, design method and representation, human scale, space, form and light, function, place and time.
+The studio focuses on such elements as tectonics, design method and representation, human scale, space, form and light, function, place, and time.
 Design is understood as a method of inquiry, through hands- on exercises.
-With an introduction to basic structural principles, the student acquires fabrication skills that inform architectural expression and encourage inventiveness.
-The student learns how model-making and drawing are tools that inform the design process and form-making in architecture.
+With an introduction to basic structural principles, the students acquire fabrication skills that inform architectural expression and encourage inventiveness.
+They learn how model-making and drawing are tools that inform the design process and form-making in architecture.
 Prerequisite: ARCH 100.